How to Write a Treatment (with Film Treatment Examples)

 It’s like a dry-run.
 And it can be fun to do it, too.

-Let’s be honest, it’s hard to pitch your idea out-loud to people.
+Let’s be honest; it’s hard to pitch your idea out-loud to people.
 A script treatment gets all the details out on the page and entertainingly spins them into a yarn worth retelling.

 If you can get the treatment down, the pitch is a lot easier.

-How long should a film treatment be?
+How long should a script treatment be?

 But some people do a real quick version all on one page.